lenmus/bravura/README.md

-# bravura: Bravura SMuFL font package for LenMus projects
+# Bravura SMuFL font package for LenMus projects

 Bravura is an OpenType music font designed by Daniel Spreadbury at Steinberg.